-BE SAFE: Pull over to a safe location.
-Put your car in neutral and apply the hand brake.
-Turn the hazard lights on and place reflective warning markers at approximately 30 metres behind the vehicle.
+As soon as you realise you have a flat tyre, don’t panic.
+Reduce speed and pull over to a safe location.
+Put your car in neutral and set the emergency hand brake.
+Turn on the hazard lights to alert other drivers of your presence.
+Place the reflective warning markers or flashers approximately 30 metres behind your car.
 Pull out the owner’s manual.

 Subscribe for your newsletter and the rewards will be in your inbox before you even get there

 News, events and insights from Turtle Wax® worldwide

 Exclusive offers and discounts on Turtle Wax® products

 Regular treats and surprises for all subscribers